mistofjoy/hurdles-database/README.md

 The goal of this project is to create a database to store the worldbuilding of my Hurdles for new guardians book series.

-I'll use this database to manage content, relationships and articles that I will later publish on a website for fans to read (though it will not include the actual book).

-I plan to update it according to my evolution as a writer and developer.
-But I'll leave an updated blank design for github.

-I wish to make it so that it'll work for future book series too.
-And I hope it helps other writers who also wish to manage content for their websites :)
+I also wish to create something that'll work for future book series too.
+And I hope it helps other writers who also wish to manage content for their websites.

+Though, of course, the sensitive content of my worldbuilding will not live on github.
+This is currently just for practice, so I plan on using just enough content at first.
+(Though I could later include more after the official publish date).

 Note: This is my first DevProject.
-I'm just starting to learn Git and SQL so… please undestand if it looks too basic :b
+I am fairly new to git, SQL and such.
+So I'm open to advice :)